FranciscoFlorezRevuelta/EI/README.md

 # Entornos Inteligentes, 2023-2024

-This repository contains the source files for MkDocs of the teaching materials of the course _Técnicas Avazandas de Visión Artificil_ at the University of Alicante.
+This repository contains the source files for MkDocs of the teaching materials of the course _Entornos Inteligentes_ at the University of Alicante.
 The documentation already converted to HTML pages is located [here](https://jazorinl.github.io/tava).

 ## Contributors